dhis2/dhis2-docs-implementation/content/lmis/real-time-stock-management.md

 As the DHIS2-RTS is a native module in the DHIS2 Capture Android app, the login (and logout) is also native functionality which applies to the DHIS2-RTS Stock app.

 Users can login according to their user profile and account settings as configured in the DHIS2 web portal.
-Access to the DHIS2-RTS functionality is controlled through the user settings, the Tracker Program setting as well as the Android Settings app [this to be confirmed].
+Access to the DHIS2-RTS functionality is controlled through the user settings and the Tracker Program settings.

-### "Distribution" transaction
+### DHIS2-RTS transaction types

+The DHIS2-RTS mobile application features three transaction types:
+- Distribution
+- Discard
+- Stock correction

 More than 99% of all transactions will be "Distribution" transactions where storekeepers pick and pack healthcare goods requested by a department, service, community health care and immunization workers which are then either picked up by the requester or delivered by the pharmacy.